 - Use with Cloudflare

 As I mentioned in the beginning, WP Rocket automatically applies 80% of the recommended settings.
-This includes enabling browser cache, page cache, GZIP compression, optimize Google font files, disable WordPress emoji, etc.
+This includes enabling browser cache, page cache, GZIP compression, optimizing Google font files, disabling WordPress emoji, etc.

 So we are left with a limited number of settings to take care of.

 By default, mobile caching is enabled.
 You can choose to enable a separate cache for mobile devices if your website uses a dedicated mobile theme or plugin.
 Otherwise, leave the option unchecked.